 - 9.1 When an individual chooses to take their personal budget as a form of direct payment, assessed contributions are deducted from the personal budget amount and a net payment is made by LBC for contribution to the personal budget.
 Direct payments are normally paid 4 weekly in advance. - 9.2 When an individual chooses for the council to provide or arrange services using their personal budget, either Croydon Council will issue a 4 weekly invoice which is sent to clients requesting the payment of their personal contribution or in some cases, providers may be paid net of the clients contribution and the client contribution is paid directly to the provider.
 This will include any charges associated with any other financially assessed services and/or any flat-rate charges where applicable. - 9.3 Where a client has entered a deferred payments agreement the agreed level of weekly contribution will be paid by the client directly to the care provider, unless otherwise agreed.
 The agreed level of deferred fees will be secured and collected in accordance with LBC's deferred payments policy. - 9.4 Invoices can be paid by cash, cheque or debit card at the Post Office and by cash only at outlets with the 'PayPoint' logo.
-Methods of payment include; - Bank or Building Society (there may be a charge); - By post; - Post Office (there may be a charge); - Standing order - Direct Debit - On the internet at www.croydon.gov.uk/payonline - Telephoning Exchequer Services on 020 8667 8460 - 9.5 Cheques should be made payable to "Croydon Council."
+Methods of payment include; - On the internet at www.croydon.gov.uk/payonline - Standing order - Direct Debit - Telephoning Exchequer Services on 020 8667 8460 - Bank or Building Society (there may be a charge); - Post Office (there may be a charge); - By post; - 9.5 Cheques should be made payable to "Croydon Council."